The-Digital-Volunteer/webapp/README.md

 ## Demo video

 [![TheHeroLoopVideo](http://loopdigital.se/images/IBM-image-YouTube.png)](http://www.youtube.com/watch?v=iGajZwkXlKk&feature=youtu.be "TheHeroLoop")
+For GitHub use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the link to open in new window.
-Please click on the image to view the video.
+Please click on the image to view the video on YouTube.

 ## Architecture Overview
 ![TheHeroLoopArchitecture](http://loopdigital.se/images/HeroLoopArchitecture.png)